jclairelee/inStock/README.md

 ### What we learned:

-We learned how important it was to develop and improve our communication skills to increase efficiency.
-Also, we often faced merge conflicts while using group repo, which was a good lesson for us.
-After experiencing those merge issues, we became more aware and cautious on the tasks that followed to avoid pitballs.
-Our checklist before merging or pushing included one question, "Which branch and order am I currently working on?" and always kept in mind to pay attention on every single commit and always communicate with the team.
+Throughout this project, we recognized the critical importance of enhancing our communication skills to boost overall efficiency.
+Dealing with merge conflicts in our shared repository proved to be a valuable learning experience.
+These challenges prompted us to adopt a more cautious and proactive approach in subsequent tasks to avoid pitfalls.
+Our checklist before merging or pushing code now includes a fundamental question: "Which branch and order am I currently working on?"
+We have also cultivated a habit of meticulously reviewing each commit and maintaining open communication within the team at all times.

 ## Tech Stack